konsumer/reticulum-webrtc/README.md

+> [!WARNING]
+> This was originally using a pipe interface to do websocket stuff, which introduces all kinds of weirdness (HLDC ISDN-style data-framing, for example.)
+I think a better path is to copy [WebsocketClientInterface](https://github.com/liamcottle/reticulum-meshchat/blob/master/src/backend/interfaces/WebsocketClientInterface.py) into your reticulum interfaces/ folder, and use that.
+I will still work on a web/js client for this, but it will be much cleaner.

-This will eventually be it's own Interface (made in python) for reticulum, that allows WebRTC interfaces.
-For now, it's just a `PipeInterface`, so I can play with ideas in javascript.
+This is just a `PipeInterface` that does websockets, so I can play with ideas in javascript.

 This is based on [this discussion](https://github.com/markqvist/Reticulum/discussions/877).